How We Plan to Travel Forever

 You may want to contribute something to the country you are travelling in, but this isn’t always cheap.
 There are many volunteering placements that charge high participation fees, especially when you go through an agency.
 I paid them myself when I volunteered in Sri Lanka after university.

 However it is possible to help non-profit organisations for free (or for the cost of your own living expenses), and the fact you aren’t paying an agency generally means they really want your help.
 You’ll need to organise your own placement but websites like Volunteer South America, Independent Volunteer and Idealist can help you find organisations looking for volunteers.
-We also recommend the Underground Guide to Volunteering, which has lots of useful information on independent low-cost volunteering.

 The benefit of long term travel is that we won’t be in a rush to reach our next destination, so we will be able to contribute a decent amount of time when we find the right organisation.